 A: From all the litter boxes on the market today, you will not find one that is too large.
 Most cats, even smaller breeds, will enjoy having the additional space to dig around and go to the bathroom with plenty of room.

 Q: My cat won’t use their litter box – is it too small?

-A: Often cats won’t use their litter boxes as yes, they are too small.
-However, there are also other things to consider such as whether your cat is having difficulty climbing in and out of the litter box, or whether they have forgotten where the litter box is!
-You can often tell whether your litter box is too small just from looking – if your cat looks uncomfortable or cramped in there then it’s time to upsize!
+A: Often, cats won’t use their litter boxes because they are too small.
+However, there are also other things to consider, such as whether your cat is having difficulty climbing in and out of the litter box or whether they have forgotten where the litter box is!
+You can often tell whether your litter box is too small just from looking – if your cat looks uncomfortable or cramped in there, then it’s time to upsize!

 MY FINAL THOUGHTS

 If you have a large cat, it is so important that you buy the right products for them and not products designed for other standard breeds that are a lot smaller.
 By purchasing the right litter tray, you will have to clean up fewer toilet accidents and reduce the mess your cat makes in your home.
 You will also have a much happier kitty!

 For me, the best extra large litter box for big cats is the Petmate Clean Step Litter Dome.
 However, depending on your requirements, another of my favorites may be more suited to your kitty.
 Make sure to consider the cost of the cost, size, and height of the product before making your final decision.

 I have a pet safe automatic self cleaning box.
 I love it except I have a Ragdoll, who now at 7 months almost seems to big for it.
 Is there any litter box that is automatic like that that is bigger?

 I have a plain ole DSH.
 He’s a long lad and weighs around 6kg or 13lbs.
 Upgrading his litter box to an extra large helped with the issue where all four paws would be in the litter box but his bum would be hanging over the edge.
 We go through more litter but he really hated going on the floor.
 And I can’t say that I loved cleaning it up either.